 Multiple experts recommend practicing the 4As of stress relief as a potent way to de-stress in your professional and private life.
 The 4A’s are avoiding, altering, adapting to, and accepting situations that cause stress in your life.
 Avoiding stressful situations may help to eliminate the stress sources that surround you.
 For example, by learning to say no to proposals that are more than you can handle, you avoid potential stressors.
 Avoidance also means limiting the amount of time or ending relationships with people who consistently stress you to control your mental health better.

 Taking control of your environment is also an effective way to relieve stress.
 For example, if going to the market is a stressor, consider doing your grocery shopping online.
 Effectively altering situations can also be useful in reducing stress and anxiety.
 Communicate feelings that stress you instead of bottling them up because bottled emotions cause resentment build-up, facilitating a spike in your stress levels.
 Finding the right work-life balance is also key to altering situations, so keep this in mind to relieve stress.
+You may also wish to try a supplement like this potent kava root tincture in order to help restore some calm and balance in your mind.
+Once you understand what it is that makes you stressed, you can find the solutions that will help you to combat it so that it doesn’t become a big problem for you.

 Adapting to conditions is the third “A” you should try to de-stress, mainly because there are situations you can’t change.
 Therefore, you can reframe problems to cope with difficulties better instead of allowing them to stress you out.
 For example, instead of fuming about being stuck in traffic, see it as an opportunity to enjoy some alone time or listen to your favorite podcasts.
 Finally, accepting situations you can’t change like other people’s behavior is also an effective stress reliever.